prof-cordell-classes/f19-bbb-fieldbook-bcentracchio/reflective/2019-10-30-Reflective-ELit.md

 their impermanence and intangibility".
 He refers to the idea that the literature could be erased with the click of a mouse and we haven't built enough of an archival infrastructure to store the creations like we can in a library.
 I would counter to say our society is progressing further with that technological system, and soon it might be even more permanent than paper.
 Paper can be burned and is subjected to more natural damage from the elements.
-Internet literature has the unique ability to be stored in a cloud, thus ironically avoiding weather and erosion.
+Internet literature has the unique ability to be stored in a cloud, thus (ironically) avoiding weather and erosion.

+Besides advantages and limitations e-lit can also be viewed as a technological progression.
+From *Agrippa* in the 90's all the way to the recent *WFWLLITF* many modes and types of e-books have been created.
+Some could be printed off and put into codex form easily (like from a kindle), others cannot separate code from content.
+Considering we began with cuneiform tablets and evolved through hieroglyphics, scrolls and the printing press, the computer still feels like the next big thing.
+E-lit is only one stop on an evolution timeline and before we can judge the entirety of e-lit we have to consider where it might lead us.
+Interactive books like *Bandersnatch* or virtual reality still have a fresh feeling.
+Technology will appeal more and more to our different senses and desires.
+While paper will always play an enormous role in the definition/history of the book, our evolving society will give rise to brand new exciting ideas.